Doubly transitive equiangular tight frames that contain regular simplices: The binders of equiangular tight frames arising from quadratic forms

 \item If $\sign(\rmQ)<0$ then no Lagrangian subspace of $\calV$ is totally singular, and any totally singular subspace of $\calV$ of dimension $J-1$ is contained in exactly three Lagrangian subspaces of $\calV$.

-\item If $\sign(\rmQ)>0$ then every Lagrangian subspace of $\calV$ has a unique coset that is totally singular, and any totally singular subspace of $\calV$ of dimension $J-1$ is contained in exactly three Lagrangian subspaces of $\calV$; two of these are totally singular and the third is not. \end{enumerate} \end{lemma}
+\item If $\sign(\rmQ)>0$ then every Lagrangian subspace of $\calV$ has a unique coset that is totally singular, and any totally singular subspace of $\calV$ of dimension $J-1$ is contained in exactly three Lagrangian subspaces of $\calV$.
+Two of these three subspaces are totally singular while the third is not. \end{enumerate} \end{lemma}

-As we now explain, these facts imply that in the context of Lemma~\ref{lemma.symplectic sub-ETFs}, the BIBD formed by the binder of the dual $\bfPsi$ of the symplectic-equivalent ETF $\bfPhi$, namely the set of all affine Lagrangian subspaces in $\calV$, decomposes into three BIBDs, including one whose blocks form the binder of its sub-ETF $\bfPsi_\calD$, as well as another---with twice-repeated blocks---whose distinct blocks form the binder of the dual \smash{$\widehat{\bfPhi}_{\calD^\rmc}$} of the sub-ETF $\bfPhi_{\calD^\rmc}$ of $\bfPhi$.
+As we now explain, these facts imply that in the context of Lemma~\ref{lemma.symplectic sub-ETFs}, the BIBD formed by the binder of the dual $\bfPsi$ of the symplectic-equivalent ETF $\bfPhi$, namely the set of all affine Lagrangian subspaces of $\calV$, decomposes into three BIBDs, including one whose blocks form the binder of its sub-ETF $\bfPsi_\calD$, as well as another---with twice-repeated blocks---whose distinct blocks form the binder of the dual \smash{$\widehat{\bfPhi}_{\calD^\rmc}$} of the sub-ETF $\bfPhi_{\calD^\rmc}$ of $\bfPhi$.
 Though these BIBDs are not new~\cite{Wertheimer86}, the relationships identified here between them and these ETFs seem to be novel.